dallison/phaser/phaser/docs/phaser_user_guide.md

 message type name.
 Most people end up creating a database of type name versus message descriptor and use reflection to handle this.

-Phaser has a builtin feature called the `Phaser Bank`, which, as its name suggest is a bank of Phaser messages, indexed by message name.
+Phaser has a built-in feature called the `Phaser Bank`, which, as its name suggest is a bank of Phaser messages, indexed by message name.
 This allows you to manipulate Phaser messages if you just know the message name and nothing else.
 The ultimate in type-erasure.